 Have a clear interest in international development work

 Be responsible, organised and good at taking the initiative

 Have some leadership experience

 Being a Team Leader is demanding.
 We'll give you specific training and you'll be supported throughout your placement to help you guide your team wherever you are in the world.

-Why be a Team Leader
+Benefits of being a Team Leader

 In additional to building on existing skills like facilitation and communication you’ll gain new skills and experience.

-Many of the skills you gain are directly transferable to employment, so you’ll be able to demonstrate with real world examples how you dealt with things like reporting and evaluation, crisis and conflict management, and solving problems with creative thinking.
+Many of the skills you gain are transferable to employment, so you’ll be able to demonstrate with real world examples how you dealt with things like reporting and evaluation, crisis and conflict management, and solving problems with creative thinking.